The German Dative

 Die Deklination von Nomen im Dativ im Deutschen

 Now, let’s come to the declension of nouns in the German dative case.
 First of all, we will have a look at the following table which will show us the declension of articles.
-After that, we will talk about some exceptions from the rules of declension.
+After that, we will talk about some exceptions to the rules of declension.

 Unfortunately, there are also some exceptions in the declension of nouns in the German dative case.
 But, don’t worry.
 Here, we will try to name all of them.

 - First, we should add “-n” or “-en” to some masculine nouns in the accusative, dative and genitive cases.
 So, there are masculine nouns ending in “e”: “der Stumme – dem Stummen”.
-Also masculine nouns ending in “ent”: “der Agent – dem Agenten” exists.
+Also, masculine nouns ending in “ent”: “der Agent – dem Agenten” exists.
 And finally, there are other, for example “der Herr – dem Herrn”.

 - Second, we have to add an “-n” to the plural nouns in dative, but not to plurals that end in “-s” or “-n”.
 Well, examples would be: “die Eltern – den Eltern”.